Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Kafka/ProjectHandsOn/KafkaProducerConsumer/KafkaProducerConsumerProject.md

 When there will be a Kafka  Producer then there should be a configuration map properties to inform how and where to send the data.

 It will contain the connection of the connection settings like the bootstrap server and serialization and acks, batch.size, linger.ms, compression.type
+It can be in a configuration file and another way to define in the application.yml file.
+Not much of configuration then the yaml file of the producer and consumer config is good.

 ```java
 public class SimpleKafkaProducer {